 In the past, spammy link building practices often resulted in search engine penalties, leading to huge organic traffic loss.

-In reality though, the net-effect will be negative due to the opportunity cost.
-Whilst your website is wasting time on things that don’t work, you’re not doing the things that do work – the effect of which is amplified by competitors who are taking the right approach.
+In reality, the net effect will be negative due to the opportunity cost.
+Whilst you’re wasting time on things that don’t work, you’re not doing the things that do work.
+The effect of which is amplified by competitors who are taking the right approach.

 We’re not sure if Bing has the ability to ignore bad links in the same way Google can.
 It probably does, but we found no official confirmation.
 However, Bing’s webmaster guidelines state: “abusive tactics that aim to inflate the number and nature of inbound links… can lead to your site being penalized and delisted from the Bing index”.
 Source: https://www.bing.com/webmaster/help/webmaster-guidelines-30fba23a

-“There is a demand from businesses for cheap and easy methods of acquiring links en-masse, which many providers are all too happy to supply.”
+“There is a demand from businesses for cheap and easy methods of acquiring links en-masse.
+And many providers are all too happy to supply.”

 Why do bad links happen?

 This all raises the question, if such link building practices don’t work then why are they so commonly used?